Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 - These two squads surrender a combined 57.3 points per game, 1.8 more than this contest's over/under.

-- The 59.3 PPG average total in Panthers games this season is 3.8 points more than this game's over/under.
+- The 55.5-point over/under for this game is 3.8 points below the 59.3 points per game average total in Panthers games this season.

 Appalachian State Stats and Trends

-- The Mountaineers have covered the spread once this season when favored by 10 points or more (in two chances).
+- The Mountaineers have been favored by 10 points or more two times this season and covered the spread in one of them.

-- Appalachian State's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Appalachian State's games this year have hit the over two times in four opportunities (50%).

-- Appalachian State is 1-2 against the spread and 3-0 overall when the team piles up over 414.5 yards.
+- When Appalachian State piles up more than 414.5 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Mountaineers have turned the ball over two more times (5 total) than the Panthers have forced a turnover (3) this season.